 Now he's got the money to continue building.

-I don't see, except for the Freedom Caucus, and a couple of senators, a couple, not many, the same urgency drive and desire to be the public servants that the president's being.
+I don't see, except for the Freedom Caucus and a couple of senators, a couple, not many, the same urgency, drive, and desire to be the public servants that the president's being.

 No, he's not a perfect person.

-Uh, he's kind of the anti-politician, or every other politician tries to hide their faults.
+Every other politician tries to hide their faults.

 He just lays it all out there every day.